-Father’s Day is, of course, different for me now, as it has been for the last nine Father’s Day’s since he died.
+Father’s Day is, of course, different for me now, as it has been for all the Father’s Day’s since he died.
 I can’t go see him, give him a card or a present, call him, or even send him an email.
 All I can really do is write about him, about what he meant to me.
-That’s the best way I can think of to soothe my aching heart today.
+That’s the best way I can think of to soothe my aching heart.

 When he was sick, he told us he didn’t want us to go to his grave because he wouldn’t be there.
 I get that.
 But I still go.
 Mama always keeps flowers on it, and I’ve put some on there once or twice myself.
 If she didn’t do it, I would.
 It seems like it’s what I’m supposed to do.
 So I do.